Area Status: Open

 To see the ice caves, turn right at the junction and cross the South Fork of the Stillaguamish River on a footbridge.
 Do not proceed beyond this bridge during times of avalanche activity.
 From here enter a dense pacific silver fir forest more common at higher elevations.
 Notice the increasing number of trees broken off by avalanches.
 As you leave the forest only small scattered trees remain as plants usually seen in high alpine areas dominate, even though the total elevation gain from the trailhead is only 200 feet.
 The viewing area at the end of the trail provides a close-up sight of the avalanche accumulation at the base of the massive north wall of Big 4.
 The caves are melt outlet openings at the base of permanent snowfields created by winter and spring avalanches and are usually exposed during late July or August through October.

 WARNING: Do not go past the end of the trail and viewing area.
 The caves and area below the cliffs are extremely dangerous.
 Rock and ice fall is a hazard year round.
-Avalanches are a constant threat through winter and spring.
+The Big Four Mountain and the ice caves are part of an ever changing environment, with winter and spring avalanches, rock and ice falls a potential hazard year round.
+It is never safe to leave the designated trail and the ice caves should only be viewed from the designated trail.
 The caves are exceptionally dangerous to enter or climb on.
 Tons of ice from the cave ceilings come crashing down every year.

 WTA hiking guide - trip reports